 For the hoarseness of singers and orators there are a few remedies of great importance; among them is Arum triphyllum.
 It is useful when the voice suddenly gives out and goes to a higher key.
 A cracked voice from overuse and hoarseness.
 Selenium is a remedy frequently necessary to clear the voice; it has hoarseness appearing as soon as the patient commences to sing, or even after long use of the voice; a characteristic is expectoration of much transparent mucus from the larynx in the morning.

-Graphites has inability to control the vocal cords, the patient gets hoarse and the voice cracks on beginning to sing. a very useful remedy for singers.
+Graphites has inability to control the vocal cords (Homeopathy for Vocal Cord), the patient gets hoarse and the voice cracks on beginning to sing. a very useful remedy for singers.
 Argentum metallicum has burning and rawness in the larynx, worse from talking and using the voice, it is useful for an alteration in the timbre of the voice in singers and speakers.
 It has copious exudation in the larynx looking like boiled starch, which is easily hawked up.

 Benzoin 1X was recommended by Dr. T. F. Allen for hoarseness accompanied by a sensation of rawness extending from the larynx to the pit of the throat, but not into the trachea.
 Mercurius solubilis.
 Two doses a day is frequently specific in hoarseness.
 Baryta carbonica has hoarseness, with great relaxation of the muscular structures of the throat.